Will I Ever Be Good Enough helps the daughters of narcissistic mothers.

 - Mother is unable to empathize (and daughter feels her feelings don’t matter)

 - The mother cannot deal with her own feelings.
 If confronted, she will likely stonewall, clam up or lash out

-- Critical and judgmental (uses daughter as scapegoat for own unhappiness and insecurity)
+- Critical and judgmental (uses daughter as a scapegoat for own unhappiness and insecurity)

 - Treats you like a friend, not a daughter (can discuss personal intimate stuff and use daughter as emotional props)